History of Musical Film

 by John Kenrick

 (The images below are thumbnails click on them to see larger versions.)

 The late 1920s saw the birth of a new performing art form, musical film.
 The earliest Hollywood musicals were mostly clumsy, and it would be several years before filmmakers recognized this new genre's unique artistic needs and possibilities, but from the beginning, audiences embraced screen musicals with tremendous enthusiasm.

 Technologically primitive "talkies" with synchronized sound were introduced as a vaudeville oddity as early as 1907, but audiences were not impressed.
-The earliest technology was plagued by tinny sound quality and weak amplification.
+The earliest technology was plagued by tinny sound and weak amplification.
 Hollywood had built a multi-million dollar industry using a wordless language of image and gesture that the whole world responded to, so few people in the business believed that sound films would ever be more than a minor sideline.

 All of the industry's denials and objections would be swept aside by a tidal wave of audience demand -- a wave provoked by a Broadway legend in black face minstrel make-up.

 Warner Brothers' The Jazz Singer (Warner Bros. - 1927) was the first full-length feature to include recorded song and dialogue.
 Original plans were to film it as a silent film with vaudeville comic George Jessel, who had starred in the 1925 Broadway production.
 When Jessel demanded a higher salary for the use of his voice, the studio heads decided that they would be better off investing in established superstar Al Jolson.
 With "the world's greatest entertainer" heading the cast, Warners also decided to insert a few songs.
 What would be the point of paying for Jolson if audiences couldn't hear him sing?